politburo/politburo/README.md

 * We love DevOps
-* We like being able to describe our environments in code described the same way.
+* We like being able to describe our environments in code
 * We believe that code should be the lever that allows single developers to orchestrate entire environments.
-* We don't like needed centralised configuration servers
+* We don't want centralised configuration servers
   * Why not launch a 100-machine cluster from our laptop?
+  * Source of truth should be in our code.
 * We don't like having to manage cookbooks
-  * Cookbook versions on different servers?
-Blah.
+  * Cookbook version hell is not acceptable.
 * We don't like recipes that are brittle or suffer from bit-rot
 * We love Babushka's approach to DevOps scripting:
   * Test-driven, self-describing idempotent, dependency based tasks.